April 27th, 2015 at 3:00pm

 Seat Time is a chance for us to share our impressions of vehicles being tested in the Autoline Garage and at media previews from around the globe.

-Reviewer: John McElroy
+Reviewer: Seamus McElroy

 Competitors: Nissan Juke, Kia Soul, Chevy Trax, Honda HR-V, Mazda CX-3

 Price: Starts: $20,900.
 Top: $28,000.
 As tested: $24,900

 Drivetrain: 1.4L four-cylinder w/ 6-speed manual.
 2.4L four-cylinder w/ 9-speed automatic.

 Fiat’s new compact crossover, the 500X, is entering one of the hottest segments and one that’s about to get even more competitive.
 The Chevy Trax just hit the market plus Honda and Mazda are set to introduce their own small CUV’s.
 The 500X is built in Italy alongside the Jeep Renegade which it shares a platform with.
 But it’s not just a rebadged Jeep, the styling is completely different and the Fiat doesn’t have the off-road capability that the Renegade does.
 But it’s still a bit surprising to see that the 500X has a starting price that’s $2,000 more than the Jeep. $18,000 vs. $20,000.
 Even though it will be sold in 100 countries, this is the first Fiat developed for the North American market.